To Write or to Automate Linguistic Prompts, That Is the Question: Abstract

 \section{Abstract}

 LLM performance is highly sensitive to prompt design, yet whether automatic prompt optimization can replace expert prompt engineering in linguistic tasks remains unexplored.
-We present the first systematic comparison of hand-crafted zero-shot expert prompts, base DSPy signatures, and GEPA-optimized DSPy signatures across translation, terminology insertion, and language quality assessment, evaluating five model configurations.
+We present the first systematic comparison of hand-crafted zero-shot expert prompts, base DSPy signatures, and GEPA-optimized DSPy signatures across terminology insertion, translation and language quality assessment, evaluating five model configurations.
 Results are task-dependent.
-In terminology insertion, optimized and manual prompts produce mostly statistically indistinguishable quality.
-In translation, each approach wins on different models.
-In LQA, expert prompts achieve stronger error detection while optimization improves characterization.
-Across all tasks, GEPA elevates minimal DSPy signatures, and the majority of expert–optimized comparisons show no statistically significant difference.
+For terminology insertion and translation, GEPA-optimized prompts are competitive with expert prompts: most differences are not statistically significant, and optimization significantly improves glossary term match rates for several models.
+In language quality assessment, expert prompts achieve stronger error detection while optimization improves characterization.
+Across tasks, GEPA elevates minimal DSPy signatures, often closing the gap to expert performance.
 We note that the comparison is asymmetric: GEPA optimization searches programmatically over gold-standard splits, whereas expert prompts require in principle no labeled data, relying instead on domain expertise and iterative refinement.